FusionAuth/fusionauth-site/site/_posts/2023-05-04-password-history.md

 World password day day is the [first Thursday in May](https://nationaldaycalendar.com/world-password-day-first-thursday-in-may/) every year.
 Inspired by security researcher [Mark Burnett](https://xato.net/), this is a yearly reminder to change your important passwords.
 This will help protect your accounts if there is a data breach.
 Password data can remain in the world for a long long time, but changing a password for an important account immediately helps secure it.

-Choosing a good password as well as enabling [multi-factor authentication](https://fusionauth.io/learn/expert-advice/authentication/multi-factor-authentication) will ensure that your data remain secure.
+Choosing a good password as well as enabling [multi-factor authentication](https://fusionauth.io/learn/expert-advice/authentication/multi-factor-authentication) will ensure that your data remains secure.

 ## The first online password